F/X2: Plot

 At Leo's bar, Rollie explains the situation, and Leo deduces that Silak is interested in an unsolved case that Mike was working on in his spare time.
 Leo asks his old police contact Velez to go through Mike's cases, while Rollie wiretaps Silak's phone and intercepts a call to Neely, an inmate he has supplied a testimony to in exchange for information.
 Leo alerts his old friend Assistant District Attorney Liz Kennedy to the testimony's origins and visits Neely in prison, where he is visiting the bedside of a dying inmate named Carl Becker.
-Becker had stolen solid gold coins that were cast by Michelangelo depicting the bronze figures in the ceiling of the Sistine Chapel, which were never found when he was arrested.
+Becker had stolen solid gold medallions that were cast by Michelangelo depicting the bronze figures in the ceiling of the Sistine Chapel, which were never found when he was arrested.
 Leo informs Rollie, who remembers a floppy disk of Chris's video games also had a file named "Becker".
 Rollie learns that Kim went to work despite the unsafe circumstances.
 He leaves to find Kim while Leo arranges for Chris to send the file to Velez by modem.
 At the mall, Chris sends the file and is met by Kim and also the killer, who threatens her.
 Leo and Velez examine the file and find a name, "Samson", while Rollie arrives at the mall and flees with them to the mall's supermarket, where he incapacitates the killer.
-Leo takes Velez for a celebratory dinner in Chinatown, but Velez is killed in a drive-by shooting; meanwhile, Neely coerces Becker to give up the location of the coins.
-Velez's shooter, a hired thug, reveals that Silak has booked a helicopter for the weekend.
-As Leo visits Liz to convince her to help them apprehend Silak, Rollie surveils Neely and Silak as they retrieve the coins at a cathedral.
+Leo takes Velez for a celebratory dinner in Chinatown, but Velez is killed in a drive-by shooting; meanwhile, Neely coerces Becker to give up the location of the medallions.
+Mike's killer, a hired thug, reveals that Silak has booked a helicopter for the weekend.
+Leo visits Liz to convince her to help them apprehend Silak, while Rollie surveils Neely and Silak as they retrieve the medallions hidden in a cathedral.